bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/pathways/module5_lab/genemania_lab.md

 ## EXERCISE 3

-To start this exercise, you need to download the “mixed_gene_list.txt” file from the course wiki and save it on your computer.
+To start this exercise, you need to download the [Mixed_gene_list.txt](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/2016_workshops/pathways/module5_lab/mixed_gene_list.txt) file and save it on your computer.

 For this exercise, you are working on a gene list created by combining 3 user defined gene lists available from the cBioportal (<http://www.cbioportal.org>).
 It contains genes implicated in the DNA damage response, the PI3K-AKT-mTOR signaling pathway and Folate transport.
 This list is representative of a gene list obtained from transcriptomics data.
 During this exercise, we will first characterize our gene list based on functions and then we  will add potential drug and microRNAs targeting genes in the network, and we will save the report.